What Is Seller Financing?

-If you’re looking to buy a home, but you’ll have a hard time qualifying for a traditional mortgage, seller financing could be an option for you.
-In this article, we’ll go over what seller financing means, how it works, the different transaction structures, and the pros and cons for both buyers and sellers.
+If you’re looking to buy a home but think you’ll have a hard time qualifying for a traditional mortgage, seller financing could be an option for you.
+In this article, we’ll go over what seller financing means, how it works, the different transaction structures and the pros and cons for both buyers and sellers.
 This will help you decide if seller financing is right for you.

-Seller financing, also called owner financing, refers to a real estate transaction where the seller helps finance the purchase of their property with the buyer, sometimes financing the sale entirely.
-Some prefer this method as it sidesteps the need for a mortgage.
+Seller financing is a real estate transaction where the seller helps finance the purchase of their property with the buyer, sometimes financing the sale entirely.
+Some prefer a seller-financed mortgage because it sidesteps the need for a mortgage from a traditional lender.

 When you and the seller opt for owner financing, much of the structure associated with a traditional mortgage may still exist.
 You’re just making payments to the seller instead of to a bank or other mortgage lender.
 Depending on the structure of the agreement, you may still be responsible for a down payment associated with seller financing.